 That was easy.

-I once used candycode for syntax highlighting color scheme and can recommend it, but lately I’ve switched back to the stock highlighting rules.
+I use candycode for syntax highlighting color scheme and can recommend it.
+I added underlining to the cursor.
 It is enabled with simply:

 That’s all for now.
 I’ll update this page when something new comes up.